Drosophila, development, transcription, chromatin, genomics

 The main focus of my lab is exploring aspects of transcriptional regulation and chromatin architecture at a genome wide scale in Drosophila.
 We are based in the Genetics Department and in the Cambridge Systems Biology Centre.

 We have a long-standing commitment to the provision of community resources for the fly, and have contributed to several resource projects including DrosDel, FlyChip and modENCODE.
-Currently, we are involved in a UK project with Daniel St Johnston (PI, Gurdon) and Kathryn Lilley (CSBC) to generate new protein trap lines as in vivo proteomics resources for Drosophila - see www.flyprot.org.
-Finally, Drosophila is a useful model for investigating insect disease vectors and we are part of a Grand Challenges in Global Health programme headed by Austin Burt (Imperial College) to develop novel methods of controlling the malaria vector Anopheles gambiae.
+We were involved in a UK project with Daniel St Johnston (PI, Gurdon) and Kathryn Lilley (CSBC) to generate new protein trap lines as in vivo proteomics resources for Drosophila (www.flyprot.org).
+Currently, along with Kathryn Lilley, we are involved in a BBSRC sLoLa led by (Manchester) to characterise and quantify the embryonic proteome.
+Finally, Drosophila is a useful model for investigating insect disease vectors and we are part of a Grand Challenges in Global Health programme headed by (Imperial College) to develop novel methods of controlling the malaria vector Anopheles gambiae.

 4 key publications